HackYourFuture-CPH/boilerplate-for-fp/setting-up-instructions.md

 - Create a new repository on Github
   - Choose the Boilerplate repository as template
-  - Make sure "Include all branches" is unchecked, we only want to carry over the Master branch
+  - Make sure "Include all branches" is unchecked, we only want to carry over the `main` branch
   - Repository name should follow this convention: `fp-class[class-number]`.
 For example `fp-class12`.
   - You may want to keep the repo private, but remember to set it public when project begins.
   - Add a suitable description and create the repository